Black-lored parrot

 The black-lored parrot (Tanygnathus gramineus) also known as the Buru green parrot, is a parrot endemic to the Indonesian island of Buru.
 It is a 40 cm long green parrot with black lores, and a turquoise crown.
-Males have red beaks, and females are gray-brown.
+Males have red beaks, and females have gray-brown beaks, otherwise both the sexes look similar.
 The singing is high pitched and more protracted as compared to similar species, such as great-billed parrot.

 Taxonomy

 The black-lored parrot was described in 1779 by the French polymath, the Comte de Buffon in his Histoire Naturelle des Oiseaux.
 He published a hand-coloured illustration in a separate publication.
 When in 1788 the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae, he included the black-lored parrot with a short description, coined the binomial name Psittacus gramineus and cited Buffon's works.
 The black-lored parrot is now one of four species placed in the genus Tanygnathus that was introduced by the German naturalist Johann Wagler in 1832.
 The name Tanygnathus combines the Ancient Greek words tanuō "to stretch out" and gnathos "jaw".
 The specific epithet gramineus is from Latin and means "grasslike" or "green".